FROM HUMBLE BEGINNINGS

 In 2002 Georgene made a decision that would change her life as she knew it.
 She decided to move to Africa for a year or two so that she could be of help to others and spend more time on safari.
 She started working with Xhosa tribeswomen teaching them how to make commercially viable cell phone bags using available skills and materials.
 The project was self-funded and took nearly all of her time and money and forced her to temporarily give up her dream of going back into the bush.
 In 2004 after deciding to return to America with her three little dogs she met her soulmate.
 No one would have imagined that in the middle of South Africa the beautiful Georgene would meet that special man in the form of a humble, modest and good looking guy named Paul Hunter.
 Her life would change dramatically as they moved from friends to husband and wife New Years Eve 2004.

 Since then the enigmatic Summers has been traveling back and forth from Africa to the states working with Paul to bring focus to the project that has been near and dear to his heart…Bugz.
-In her spare time Georgene is an accomplished author who has penned three incredible books on relationships.
+She personally handles all of the sales and customer service for the company, interacting brilliantly with customers from coast to coast.
+In her "spare" time Georgene is an accomplished, Certified Life Coach, WHY Coach, Motivational Speaker, and Author who has penned three incredible books on relationships.
 "Blind Spots: The Ultimate Guide to Love In The Dark" which is her latest book. ”The Dating Dance…confessions of the spider and the fly” and “No One Moved Your Cheese.”
-Georgene just released her first in a series of 3 volumes of short love stories "50 Shades of Love, A Collection of Romances" on Amazon Kindle.
+Georgene just released the third in a series of 3 volumes of short love stories "50 Shades of Love, A Collection of Romances" on Amazon Kindle.
 She has also written several poetry books and two screenplays.
-Georgene is currently working on her Memoir and a Childrens Book about her many African animals entitled “Henny Penny Featherhead and the Band of Bunnies.”
+Georgene recently completed her Memoir, "Angels In Sin, Mayhem, Money, and Murder," and is working on a children's book about her many African animals entitled “Henny Penny Featherhead and the Band of Bunnies.”
 She supports orphaned baby elephants through the amazing Daphne Sheldrick in Nairobi, Kenya and is working with her guide on an educational project to stop female genital mutilation among the Masai by sending the young girls to boarding school.